 2 tablespoons chopped fresh flat leaf parsley

 1 pound rotini (fusilli) pasta

 Grated parmesan or Romano cheese

 1. Stir together the oil, garlic, 1 teaspoon salt, 1/8 teaspoon ground black pepper and red chile flakes in a large bowl.
-Add the tomatoes and 5 basil leaves and toss to coat in the mixture.
-Cover with plastic and let sit out at room temperature for at least 30 minutes and up to 4 hours to allow flavors to meld and for tomatoes to release their juices.
+Add the tomatoes and 5 basil leaves and toss to thoroughly mix.
+Cover with plastic and let sit out at room temperature for at least 30 minutes and up to 4 hours to allow the flavors to meld and for the tomatoes to release their juices.